 Over The Wall (OTW) www.otw.org.uk is a national children’s charity that provides free therapeutic residential activity camps for children and their families who are experiencing serious illness and chronic health challenges.
 It is the ambition of OTW to build an iconic, all weather, state of the art facility for use, as a national centre, by all children’s charities across the UK.

-Having had many detailed discussions, we were convinced that a collaboration on the building of a national centre will stand the best possible chance of success, whilst maintaining the integrity and aspirations of both charities.
-There is a natural synergy between our organisations and BRIT was founded to work in support of charities; this collaboration embraces that intent.
+Having had many detailed discussions, we were convinced that a collaboration on the building of a national centre would stand the best possible chance of success, whilst maintaining the integrity and aspirations of both charities.
+There was a natural synergy between our organisations and as BRIT was founded to work in support of charities; this collaboration embraced that intent.
+The initial BRIT vision remains at the very heart of OTW’s plans to build a national centre.

 “I am one of over 50 charity Chief Executives who not only believe in BRIT, but has also offered my support and experience as an Advisor”.